-NEWS RELEASE: Governor announces an increase in the state’s homelessness program staffing and progress on short-term goalsPosted on Aug 25, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor announces an increase in the state’s homelessness program staffing and progress on short-term goalsPosted on Aug 25, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that Harold Brackeen III will join the homeless programs office on September 1 where he will assist with the administration of state and federal grants for shelters, outreach and other program activities.
 Brackeen is currently a program specialist with the department of human services, social services division.
 Prior to joining DHS, he was a housing director at Alternative Structures International and also served as a program coordinator with Hale Kipa, a program serving Hawai‘i’s youth.